abates/docker-comskip/README.md

 # Comskip, Dockerized and on Alpine

-Runs on alpine linux (103MB total size) and includes the latest comskip from github.com.
+Runs on Alpine linux (103MB total size) and includes the latest comskip from github.com.
 Also includes ekim1337's python script that runs comskip, removes the found commercials from the video, and finally replaces the original video with the commercial-less video file.

 ```shell